djaramillo021/protoArchitecture/README.md

-The file appFunctionValidator.js compares addresses using SHA3 and RIPEMD160.It is necessary you put address to compare in:
+The file appFunctionValidator.js compares the addresses using SHA3 and RIPEMD160.It is necessary you put address to compare in:

 ```
 var addr_A="an address smart contract A";